DynamoDS/Dynamo/tools/NuGet/readme.txt

-This folder contains scripts to build the Dynamo NuGet packages.
+This folder contains scripts to build and post the Dynamo NuGet packages.

-To update the packages to a new version:

-1. Update the version numbers in each of the .nuspec files located in the DynamoVisualProgramming.xxx subfolders.
-These version numbers support semantic versioning.
-More info can be found at https://docs.nuget.org/create/versioning.
-2. Run each of the Buildxxx scripts.
-3. Post the generated packages to NuGet.
+To build NuGet packages locally, run BuildPackages.bat.

+To post them as pre-release packages, skip the above step and run BuildAndPostPackages.bat.
+Supply the NuGet API Key as the only parameter for this batch file.